cdauth/json-stream-es/README.md

 * `{ value: { test: "value1" }, path: ["results", 0] }`
 * `{ value: "value2", path: ["results", 1] }`

-#### Consuming multiple JSON values (JSONL)
+#### Consuming a stream of multiple JSON documents

-The [JSON Lines](https://jsonlines.org/) standard is a variation of JSON that allows multiple JSON values on the root level, separated by newlines.
-To consume such a stream, pass a `multi: true` option, which will make `parseJsonStream` accept input streams with zero or multiple root values:
+While the JSON standard allows only one JSON document per file, there are various variations of the standard that allow zero or multiple documents.
+In particular, there are JSONL/NDJSON/LDJSON (JSON documents separated by newlines), JSON-seq (JSON documents separated by `0x1E` record separator characters) and concatenated JSON (multiple JSON documents without a separator).
+Since json-stream-es parses the whole JSON document, it can support all of these and simply ignores the delimiter white spaces.
+When you pass `multi: true` to `parseJsonStream`, it will accept input streams with zero or multiple JSON documents (and additionally ignore `0x1E` in between JSON documents in addition to the whitespaces allowed in the JSON standard):
 ```typescript
 const stream = res
 	.pipeThrough(new TextDecoderStream())
 	.pipeThrough(parseJsonStream(undefined, { multi: true }));
 ```

-By using `undefined` as the path selector will select the root values themselves rather than their properties/elements.
+Using `undefined` as the path selector will select the root values themselves rather than their properties/elements.

 #### Consuming multiple nested objects/arrays